rainplus/web-ext-reference/08_JavaScript_APIs/09_contextualIdentities/contextualIdentities.md

 example, a user might consider their "work identity" separate from their "personal identity", and not want to share cookies between these two contexts.

-With the contextual identities feature, each\xa0contextual identity has a name, a color, and an icon.
+With the contextual identities feature, each contextual identity has a name, a color, and an icon.
 New tabs can be assigned to an identity, and the name, icon, and color will appear in the address bar.
 Internally, each identity gets its own cookie store which is not shared with other tabs.

 ![](https://mdn.mozillademos.org/files/14719/containers.png)Contextual
 identities are an experimental feature in Firefox and are only enabled by